FrancisCawog/Geo-Path-Finder/README.md

 ## Functionality

--Welcome page
+### Welcome page
-    * Upon loading, users are greeted with a welcome page.
+    - Upon loading, users are greeted with a welcome page.
-    * The welcome page includes game instructions, a difficulty setting (easy, medium, hard), and a "Start Game" button to begin.
+    - The welcome page includes game instructions, a difficulty setting (easy, medium, hard), and a "Start Game" button to begin.

--Gameplay
+### Gameplay
-    * The main game screen displays an interactive map with labeled countries.
+    - The main game screen displays an interactive map with labeled countries.
-    * In the center of the screen, there's a text input box for users to enter country names.
+    - In the center of the screen, there's a text input box for users to enter country names.
 The input box offers autocomplete suggestions in alphabetical order as users type, disappearing when no matches are found.
-    * Users can either click on a suggestion or type the answer and press "Enter" to submit.
+    - Users can either click on a suggestion or type the answer and press "Enter" to submit.
-    * As countries are guessed, they appear in a distinctive color (e.g., yellow) on the map, and their names are shown.
+    - As countries are guessed, they appear in a distinctive color (e.g., yellow) on the map, and their names are shown.
-    * The starting and ending countries are displayed on the bottom-left of the screen.
+    - The starting and ending countries are displayed on the bottom-left of the screen.

--Buttons
+### Buttons
-    * "Give Up" reveals the correct path on the map in black, along with a pop-up summary of the correct route.
+    - "Give Up" reveals the correct path on the map in black, along with a pop-up summary of the correct route.
-    * "New Game" returns users to the initial welcome screen for a fresh game.
+    - "New Game" returns users to the initial welcome screen for a fresh game.

 ![](./src/styles/welcome.png)
 - Welcome page that renders upon loading.